From the desk of Harsh Strongman

 2) Instead of asking me for a review, Jon Anthony noticed that the SEO on LMM could use some work (I didn’t know much about SEO back then) and gave me a free copy of his then upcoming course on blogging and SEO.
 I liked his course a lot, and not only did I give him a review, but I also sent out some tweets promoting it when it was officially released.

 3) A guy reached out to me and pointed out various typos in my older articles.
 I fixed those typos and I paid him.
-If that guy ever asked me for a favour in the future, I am far more likely to say yes.
+If that guy ever asks me for a favour in the future, I am far more likely to say yes.

 The short version is that when you offer something of value, you set yourself apart from 99% other people and let your recipient know that you’re a valuable person too.